-If you think that the Easter holiday is just for kids . . . think again!
-Why shouldn't this holiday be for adults as well?
-It is important for them to have fun, too, after all.
+If you thought that Easter was just for kids... think again!
+Why shouldn't this holiday be for adults?
+Adults need to have fun too, after all.

-One of my favorite childhood memories of this spring holiday was always waking up to find a note from the Easter Bunny, complete with a list of colored eggs to find.
+My favorite childhood memories are waking up to find a note from the Easter Bunny complete with a list of colored eggs to find.
 Searching for those colored eggs filled with goodies was so fun and joyful.
-This tradition doesn't have to stop once you enter into adulthood!
+This tradition doesn't have to stop once you enter adulthood!